JamieTaylor94/jt-domain-driven-design-example/README.md

 ## Domain

 In the domain layer, we focus on the core business logic.
-In this example, we have a central concept called "Vehicle," which represents a route object within the vehicle domain.
+In this example, we have a central concept called "Vehicle," representing a route object within the vehicle domain.
 The Vehicle object is designed to be unchangeable and can only be created internally using a specific method.

 ## Application